potassco/fclingo/README.md

 now returns
 ```
 Answer: 1
-selected(standardframe) selected(saddlebag) val(price(standardframe),15)
+selected(frame) selected(bag) val(price(frame),15)
 ```
-The answer with only the standard frame is removed because its price alone is higher than the limit.
+The answer with only the frame is removed because its price alone is higher than the limit.
-However, when the saddlebag is selected, its price value is undefined and therefore the sum under strict semantics returns undefined as well and the price limit is disregarded.
+However, when the bag is selected, its price value is undefined and therefore the sum under strict semantics returns undefined as well and the price limit is disregarded.

 ### 3. Assignments

 The atom in 3. is a directional assignment of a value between linear terms `lb` and `ub` to the variable `x`.
 It may only be used in the head of a rule.
 Only if `lb` and `ub` are defined, `x` will receive a value in between `lb` and `ub`.
 Note that this is different from using equality to assign a value.
 For instance, the fact `&sus{y}=x.` would allow `y` as well as `x` to be defined and take on arbitrary values such that `x` and `y` are equal, while `&in{y..y}=:x.` requires some other rule to define `y` and if that is not the case, `x` remains undefined.
-If no range is required, one can also use the strict sum and write `&sus{lt}=:x`, where `lt` is a linear term and `x` an integer variable.
+One can also use the strict sum and write `&sus{lt1 : c1;..;ltn : cn}=:x`, where `lti` are linear terms conditioned by conjuctions `ci` for `i` between 1 and `n`, and `x` is an integer variable.
+Using the strict sum that way has two advantages: first, the strict sum can be undefined in contrast to the clingo sum and thefore `x` only receives a value if the strict sum can be calculated, and second, the linear terms may be conditioned and the arity of the sum can be arbitrary.

 For instance, take program
 ```
-price(standardframe,15).
+price(frame,15).
 default_range(1,2).

-  selected(standardframe).
+  selected(frame).
-{ selected(saddlebag) }.
+{ selected(bag) }.

 &sus{price(P)} = V    :- selected(P), price(P,V).
 &in{L..U} =: price(P) :- selected(P), not price(P,_),